Vasc01/2d-cad-exercise/README.md

 what kind of input is expected.
 Most of the commands require multiple steps to complete.
 At the end of the command execution a sound is audible.

+There are two types of graphics available - a single element and a group of elements.
+Single elements are created using _Add Element_(`a`) command.
+A group of elements is created by importing a predefined shape using the _Insert Shape_(`i`) command.
+Single elements are selected one by one, groups are selected by selecting their center marked by `+` sign.
+All commands are applicable to both types.

-Use the following shortcuts to initiate commands and then follow the instruction in the _Prompt_ window.
+Use the following shortcuts to initiate commands(shortcut followed by enter-key) and then follow the instruction in the _Prompt_ window.

 | Command      | Shortcut |